acciorg/Docker-Task/README.md

 # Kartaca-Task
-This is a task which is prepared for intern.
+This is a task which is prepared for summer intern.
 I copied the files from https://github.com/Sysnove/flask-hello-world .